2600hz/kazoo/applications/callflow/doc/cf_branch_variable.md

 #### Example

-If you want to conditinally record outbound calls in `no_match` callflow depending on a property sets for users inside their documents:
+If you want to conditionally record outbound calls in `no_match` callflow depending on a property sets for users inside their documents:

 ```json
 ...